6. Pay down debt

 alexskopje / Shutterstock.com

-It’s easier to reach your financial goals if you know where your money is really going.
+It’s easier to reach financial goals if you know where your money is really going.

-With free money-tracking programs, you can view all of your accounts in one place — checking, savings, retirement and more.
+With free money-tracking programs, you can view all your accounts in one place — checking, savings, retirement and more.
 Some also enable you to create budgets.
+YouNeedABudget is one option for such tracking.

 8. Check your portfolio